Maya civilization: Classic period (c. 250–900 AD)

 The Classic period is largely defined as the period during which the lowland Maya raised dated monuments using the Long Count calendar.
 This period marked the peak of large-scale construction and urbanism, the recording of monumental inscriptions, and demonstrated significant intellectual and artistic development, particularly in the southern lowland regions.
 The Classic period Maya political landscape has been likened to that of Renaissance Italy or Classical Greece, with multiple city-states engaged in a complex network of alliances and enmities.
-The largest cities had populations numbering 50,000 to 120,000 and were linked to networks of subsidiary sites.
+The largest cities had 50,000 to 120,000 people and were linked to networks of subsidiary sites.

 During the Early Classic, cities throughout the Maya region were influenced by the great metropolis of Teotihuacan in the distant Valley of Mexico.
 In AD 378, Teotihuacan decisively intervened at Tikal and other nearby cities, deposed their rulers, and installed a new Teotihuacan-backed dynasty.
 This intervention was led by Siyaj Kʼakʼ ("Born of Fire"), who arrived at Tikal in early 378.
 The king of Tikal, Chak Tok Ichʼaak I, died on the same day, suggesting a violent takeover.
-A year later, Siyaj Kʼakʼ oversaw the installation of a new king, Yax Nuun Ahiin I. The installation of the new dynasty led to a period of political dominance when Tikal became the most powerful city in the central lowlands.
+A year later, Siyaj Kʼakʼ oversaw the installation of a new king, Yax Nuun Ahiin I. This led to a period of political dominance when Tikal became the most powerful city in the central lowlands.

 Tikal's great rival was Calakmul, another powerful city in the Petén Basin.
-Tikal and Calakmul both developed extensive systems of allies and vassals; lesser cities that entered one of these networks gained prestige from their association with the top-tier city, and maintained peaceful relations with other members of the same network.
+Tikal and Calakmul both developed extensive systems of allies and vassals; lesser cities that entered one of these networks gained prestige from their association with the top-tier city, and maintained peaceful relations with members of the network.
 Tikal and Calakmul engaged in the manoeuvering of their alliance networks against each other.
 At various points during the Classic period, one or other of these powers would gain a strategic victory over its great rival, resulting in respective periods of florescence and decline.